hyperledger-labs/hyperledger-labs.github.io/labs/PerformanceSandBox.md

 PerformanceSandBox

 # Short Description
-The Performance Sandbox Project is a Sandbox project for Hyperledger Projects Performance research usage.
-It allows easy use of performance related works with this sandbox project.
+The Performance Sandbox is a Sandbox for Hyperledger Projects Performance research usage.
+It allows easy use of performance related works with this sandbox lab.

 # Scope of Lab
 _Enter the scope of the lab.
 This should include enough information to allow the Lab stewards to understand how it fits within Hyperledger's mission._